emudrak/2015-01-15-cornell/lessons/OpenRefine/open-refine-demo.md

 * Works with large-ish datasets (100,000 rows).
 Does not scale to many millions. (yet).

 # Demo of Open Refine
 > This demo is based on one found at [enipedia] (http://enipedia.tudelft.nl/wiki/OpenRefine_Tutorial).
+See the original page for more in-depth instruction.
-C.B.Davis, A. Chmieliauskas, G.P.J.
+> C.B.Davis, A. Chmieliauskas, G.P.J.
 Dijkema, I. Nikolic (2014), Enipedia, http://enipedia.tudelft.nl, Energy & Industry group, Faculty of Technology, Policy and Management, TU Delft, Delft, The Netherlands.

 The example used shows how we can use Wikipedia data to see if there is a relationship between the number of students at a university and the size of the university's endowment.